alexandria-p/BugleMaestro/README.md

 - Integration with *Virtuoso*
 - Add instructions for Bugle controls in-game by displaying instructions onscreen using the UI.

+## Known bugs

+None.
+Please report any bugs to the Github page or in the Peak Modding Discord.

 ## Contact Us

 🚨 If you found this mod on any site except for *Thunderstore* or *r2 Modman*, then I cannot guarantee the safety of the file you have downloaded! 🚨